replicante-io/agents/docs/docs/intro.md

 sidebar_label: Introduction
 ---

-Agents are the part of the replicante ecosystem that ensure datastores compliance with the model.
+Agents are the part of the replicante ecosystem that ensure datastores conform with the model.

 Beside the task of exporting datastores information in the correct format, agents also implement administrate tasks that datastores do not implement directly.